COVID-19 has caused international havoc

 A reduced physical store presence means luxury retail brands need to find a new way to reach their customers, and search volumes show that those customers are ready to be found online.
 A thorough and future-focused strategy is key to ensuring users searching for designer and luxury products are captured and converted; there has never been a better time to invest in digital for luxury brands.

 Working with Ayima is about Performance, Technology, and Control; beyond best practice, every website needs a bespoke approach.
-If you would like to find out more about how Ayima can help you understand the behaviour of your customers in search, and how to help you drive more revenue, please contact our Head of New Business [email protected]
+If you would like to find out more about how Ayima can help you understand the behaviour of your customers in search, and how to help you drive more revenue, please contact our Client Growth Manager at [email protected]